vojtechkovanda/PHADQ/README.md

 The code has been developed in MATLAB version R2025a

 In the root folder, there is a main m-file `main.m`, and it runs a dequantization experiment.
-Within this file, it is possible to change the input audio file (`audiofile`) and the bit depth of quantization (`param.delta`) for the quantized observation.
+Within this file, it is possible to change the B-PHADQ variant (`'consistent`, `'inconsistent'`), input audio file (`audiofile`) and the bit depth of quantization (`param.delta`) for the quantized observation.
 It is also possible to modify other parameters such as the DGT frame settings, number of iterations or general options of the CP numerical algorithm.
 The default values are those used in the experiments in the paper for the sake of reproducibility.

 The other files in the root folder provide supporting functions and tools for the dequantization algorithms, including signal quantization and projection onto the set of feasible values.